arunbalachandran/EHealth/readme.md

 minikube start
 # Verify connectivity using - your port / ip combination will wary
 telnet 192.168.99.101 8443
+# check the status of minikube
+minikube status
 ```
 * Start the apps using the following command
 ```